robcarver17/pysystemtrade/docs/userguide.md

 It's also possible to selectively delete certain cached items, whilst keeping the rest of the system intact.
 You shouldn't do this without understanding  [stage wiring](#stage_wiring).
 You need to have a good knowledge of the various methods in each stage, to understand the downstream implications of eithier deleting or keeping a particular data value.

-There are four kinds of data stored in the cache:
+There are four attributes of data stored in the cache:

-1. Unprotected data
+1. Unprotected data that is deleted from the cache on request
 2. Protected data that wouldn't normally be deletable
 3. Data specific to a particular instrument (can be protected or unprotected)
 4. Data which applies to the whole system (can be protected or unprotected)

-Protected items and items common across the system wouldn't normally be deleted if for example; since they are usually the slowest things to calculate.
+Protected items and items common across the system wouldn't normally be deleted since they are usually the slowest things to calculate.

 For example here are is how we'd check the cache after getting a notional position (which generates a huge number of intermediate results)